Rabder/cse15l-lab-reports/lab3.md

 *find* is a Linux command used for searching through file hierarchies and finding files and directories.
 This makes it a useful command, especially if you have a large number of files and nested directories and you want to find a particular file or directory with as few commands as possible.
-In this lab report, I look up some of the most interesting options for *find*.
+In this lab report, I talk about some of the most interesting options for *find*.
+All of the information in this report comes from ChatGPT.
+The prompts I used can be found at the end of this report.

 ### 1. __-size__ option